NATIONAL ASSOCIATION OF SEVENTH-DAY ADVENTIST DENTISTS

 1. To help the family dentist recognize a child’s malocclusion and comprehend the need for interceptive orthodontics in growing children and provide the service to correct or aid the correction of the malocclusion.

 2. To help the family dentist recognize an adult’s malocclusion and comprehend the need for possible minor tooth movement in adults and provide the service to correct or aid the correction of the malocclusion.
+3. To help the family dentist comprehend the limitations of removable acrylic aligner orthodontic therapy and choose wisely the cases in which to offer aligner therapy. |

 Current Conservative Treatment Modalities for Medicine Related Osteonecrosis (MRONJ)